 ReAct was initiated with the goal to be a global catalyst, advocating and stimulating for global engagement on the issue of antibiotic resistance by collaborating with a broad range of organizations, individuals and stakeholders.
 The idea was to bridge a medical and technical issue to broad social and political action.

-“I am deeply impressed and very proud of the massive amount of positive engagement and work done by everyone involved in the ReAct network and by our friends and partners, often on a voluntary basis.
-This has been the foundation for the growth of the network and for our achievements”, Otto Cars concludes.
+“I am deeply impressed and very proud of the massive amount of positive engagement and work done by everyone involved in the ReAct network and with our friends and partners, often on a voluntary basis.
+This has been the foundation for the growth of the network and for our achievements.”

 ReAct was started by a few concerned individuals that saw the need for global concerted action against antibiotic resistance.